Rain (2005 film)

 Rain is a 2005 Bollywood erotic-thriller film directed by Amol Shetge and produced by Vinod Bachchan under the banner of V. R. Entertainers.
 It features actors Meghna Naidu and Himanshu Malik in the lead roles.
 Satish–Ajay scored the music for the film.

 Plot

 Sandhya Bhatnagar, a blind writer with a mysterious past, lives alone and has and a serious rain phobia.
 One day she is visited by a reporter named Prakash who is a fan of her novels.
-He pretends to be her psychiatrist and persuades her to reveal her past – she had an unhappy childhood and was raped as a teenager.
+He pretends to be her psychiatrist and persuades her to reveal her past – she had an unhappy childhood and was gangraped as a teenager.
 Sandhya ends up falling in love with the reporter, however, it turns out that Prakash is actually the rapist who caused her misery in the first place.